- Red Hat Enterprise Linux 7 (and later)

 - *.akamaiedge.net:443 [https] OR *.akamaitechnologies.com:443 [https]

-For Satellite 5:
+For Satellite 5.7 and before:

 It is not recommended to specify the IP addresses because the packages are distributed through the Akamai network and the IP addresses are subject to change.
 However, if your firewall is unable to use host name filtering, Red Hat provides a pool of IP addresses that should provide CDN delivery.